 Open seven days a week for both lunch and dinner.

-Plan Ahead Options for Where to Eat in Modena
+Plan Ahead Options – Best Restaurants in Modena Italy

 If you plan to eat in Modena, you can snag a few great reservations by planning ahead.
 Very well ahead.

 Although €€€, Osteria Francescana on Via Stella is Chef Massimo Bottura’s three Michelin Star restaurant.
 The Osteria Francescana menu is expensive (think €300 a person) and contemporary, and has a wait list of at least six months.
 But, in 2016 it was named the number one restaurant in the world by The World’s 50 Best, so perhaps it’s worth it.
 Chef Massimo in some respect put Modena Italy on the world food map.
 Although contemporary, it’s easily one of the best Italian restaurants in the world.

 Via Stella, 22

 Don’t rely on the website for Osteria Francescana reservations.
 Instead, the phone lines open on the first day of every month.
 Seats normally sell out within 10 minutes.

 The restaurant is accessed through a food store, so it’s a little confusing to find.
 Hosteria Giusti offers full and half portions, allowing diners to try more dishes.
 The menu is limited but everything is fresh and impeccable.
-If it’s possible to snag a reservations, this is our number one recommendation on where to eat in Modena.
+If it’s possible to snag a reservation, this is our number one recommendation on where to eat in Modena.
 (Yes, I saved the best for last).
 And, it offers one of the best Italian food experiences ever!

 Via Farini, 75